 The war in Ukraine has been the deadliest conflict in Europe in decades, resulting in hundreds of thousands of deaths and millions displaced.
 European leaders have expressed concerns that any peace deal rewarding Russian aggression could encourage further hostilities from Putin.

-Clinton’s offer to nominate Trump marks a notable shift from her typical criticism of his foreign policy.
+Clinton’s offer to nominate Trump marked a notable shift from her typical criticism of his foreign policy.
 As one of Trump’s strongest Democratic critics, particularly regarding his interactions with Putin, her willingness to support a Nobel nomination underscores the seriousness of the Ukraine crisis and the significance of any successful peace agreement.